-- (4) In addition to the investment limit specified in paragraph 2 above, more than 50% of the value of the actual assets of the sub-fund (the amount of the actual assets is determined as the value of the investment fund's assets within the meaning of § 1(2) of the Investment Tax Act (InvStG), excluding liabilities) is invested in equity interests within the meaning of § 2(8) InvStG that can be acquired for the sub-fund according to these Terms and Conditions of Investment (equity fund within the meaning of § 2(6) InvStG).
-In this regard, the actual equity interest ratios of target investment funds within the meaning of the first sentence of § 2(5) of the InvStG that can be acquired for the sub-fund in accordance with these Terms and Conditions of Investment can be taken into account. - (5) Up to 49% of the value of the sub-fund may be invested in money market instruments, subject to § 6 of the Terms and Conditions of Investment. - (6) Up to 25% of the value of the sub-fund may be held in bank deposits as specified in § 7(1) of the Terms and Conditions of Investment. - (7) Up to 10% of the sub-fund's assets may be held in investment fund units as specified in § 8 of the Terms and Conditions of Investment.
+- (3) In addition to the investment limit specified in paragraph 2 above, at least 25% of the value of the actual assets of the sub-fund (the amount of the actual assets is determined as the value of the investment fund's assets within the meaning of § 1(2) of the Investment Tax Act (InvStG), excluding liabilities) is invested in equity interests within the meaning of § 2(8) InvStG that can be acquired for the sub-fund according to these Terms and Conditions of Investment (balanced fund within the meaning of § 2(7) InvStG).
+In this regard, the actual equity interest ratios of target investment funds within the meaning of the first sentence of § 2(5) of the InvStG that can be acquired for the sub-fund in accordance with these Terms and Conditions of Investment can be taken into account. - (4) Up to 75% of the value of the sub-fund may be invested in money market instruments, subject to § 6 of the Terms and Conditions of Investment. - (5) The Company may invest more than 35% of the value of the UCITS investment fund in securities and money market instruments of the following issuers: - Federal Republic of Germany; - United States of America. - (6) Up to 25% of the value of the sub-fund may be held in bank deposits as specified in § 7(1) of the Terms and Conditions of Investment. - (7) Up to 10% of the sub-fund's assets may be held in investment fund units as specified in § 8 of the Terms and Conditions of Investment.
 The Company shall select the investment units to be acquired either in accordance with the Terms and Conditions of Investment or the investment focus of said units, or the units' most recent annual or semi-annual report.
-It may acquire all permitted types of units in domestic investment funds and investment companies with variable capital and units in EU UCITS and open-end investment funds (which are not EU UCITS) managed by EU management companies or foreign management companies.
+It may acquire all permitted types of units in domestic investment funds and investment companies with variable capital and units in EU UCITS and openend investment funds (which are not EU UCITS) managed by EU management companies or foreign management companies.
 The share of the sub-fund that may be held in units of each type may not be more than the investment limit stated in the first sentence of this paragraph.
 The limits stated in § 11(9) of the Terms and Conditions of Investment remain unaffected.